-Fuel (pellet) costs depend on the method of delivery, the distance from the supplier, and the quantities you are buying.
+The cost of a new boiler depends on the fuel (pellet) costs, which in turn depend on the method of delivery, the distance from the supplier, and the quantities you are buying.
 Of course, the cheapest way to go is buying in bulk: that way you can keep the cost down to around £220 per tonne in most of the UK, but you will obviously need a large storing space.
 Choosing a local supplier close to you will keep delivery costs and carbon emissions to a minimum.

 Logs can be cheaper than pellets but costs depend on local suppliers, as they can be very expensive to transport.
 Unseasoned logs are cheaper, but you would need space to store and season them for a year before you can use them.

 Biomass Boiler Savings

 Biomass boilers can help you save a significant amount of carbon emissions—up to 15.4 tonnes a year—when you replace a solid / coal-fired system or electric storage heating with a wood-fueled boiler.